 After graduating from Liverpool School of Art and Design with a BA (hons) degree Diane worked for a number of years directly for the media and with public relations agencies.
 It was after becoming a mum to two daughters that she returned to her love of art and design.
 At first she worked with textiles producing and selling quirky and colourful pictures.
-Soon after, tragedy sadly struck her family and she was propelled onto a new path, making Cornwall and the charming and ancient port of Fowey home.
+Soon after, tragedy sadly struck her family and she was propelled onto a new path, making Cornwall and the charming and ancient port of Fowey her home.
 It was a time of reflection and learning to sail, with spells in the Mediterranean – Greece, Italy, France, Spain – and many of its islands.
 This period has greatly influenced her art, photography and designs … full of contemplation, vibrancy, experimentation and expressionism.

-With much encouragement, in 2016 Diane established her garden studio and contemporary gallery at her new home just on the outskirts of Fowey.
+With much encouragement, in 2016 Diane established her garden studio and contemporary gallery at her home just on the outskirts of Fowey.
 Here she is surrounded by AONB and just a stone’s throw from the beautiful Cornish coastline, from where she draws some of her inspiration.